 - New hires who went through a well-structured onboarding program were 69% more likely to remain at a company up to three years

-These programs have long-term effects on employee retention.
+These programs have positive long-term effects on employee retention.
 But those aren’t the only benefits.
-Check out the advantages a study by the Aberdeen Group and iCMS uncovered about an efficient onboarding process:

 - 60% year-over-year improvement in revenue